theoportlock/workforce/README.md

 # Pattern Recognition

 This is a project designed to find patterns in a bitarray datastream.

+# Setup

-To begin, setup the virtual environment with the following commands: source mypython/bin/activate
+To begin, setup the python virtual environment with the following commands: source tester/venv/bin/activate

 deactivate afterward by:
 deactivate